fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 ### General

 The following general rules are applied to all functions
- - New functions should be implemented in List, Array, Seq modules
+ - New functions should be implemented in `List`, `Array`, `Seq` modules
- - All functions should have a variant with a [Random](https://learn.microsoft.com/en-us/dotnet/api/system.random) parameter
+ - Each function should have a variant that takes a [Random](https://learn.microsoft.com/en-us/dotnet/api/system.random) argument
- - Shared thread-safe Random instance should be used for all basic functions
+ - Custom shared thread-safe `Random` instance should be used for function without `Random` argument (since `Random.Shared` is only available since .NET 6)

 ### Shuffle

-Shuffle function should returned a new shuffled collection of the same collection type.
+The shuffle functions return a new collection of the same collection type and of the same size, with each item in a randomly mixed position.
+The chance to end up in any position is weighted evenly on the length of the collection.

-Two functions should be added to each module.
+The following functions will be added to each module.

 ```fsharp
 // Array module